By John Willkom, The Mars Agency

 John Willkom is SVP-Ecommerce at The Mars Agency, where he helps brands win in the ever-changing world of connected commerce.
 John has a passion for brand building and discovering “what’s next,” is an avid sports fan and accomplished author, having penned the Amazon best-selling book, Walk-On Warrior, in 2018.

 John and his wife, Allison, have two daughters and call Minneapolis home.
-Contact him at: [email protected].
+He can be reached at: [email protected].